cmvandrevala/logging_blog_post/README.md

 # Logging Blog Post

-A set of Swift playgrounds that accompany a blog post.
+This is a set of Swift playgrounds that accompany my logging blog post.
+You should be able to copy the code right into an Xcode playground and see the results in the console.
+Feel free to experiment with these code snippets at your leisure!

+Happy logging!

 ## Naive Logger Implementation